Operads, quasiorders, and regular languages: Some combinatorial operators in language theory

+Since we shall consider in this paper only nonsymmetric operads, we shall call these simply {\em operads}.
 Operads are algebraic graded structures which mimic the composition of $n$-ary operators.
 Let us recall the main definitions and properties.
-Let $\goth P=\bigsqcup_{n\in\N\setminus\{0\}}\goth P_n$ be a graded set ($\bigsqcup$ means that the sets are disjoint); the elements of $\goth P_n$ are called $n$-ary operators.
-The set $\goth P$ is endowed with functions (called compositions)
+Let $\goth P=\bigsqcup_{n \geq 1}\goth P_n$ be a graded set ($\bigsqcup$ means that the sets are disjoint); the elements of $\goth P_n$ are called {\em $n$-ary operators}.
+The set $\goth P$ is endowed with maps